-These are difficult times, and we’re doing our best to keep Manhattan informed – which is why we’ve been putting out our daily COVID-19 newsletter (sign up here!).
+These are difficult times, and we’re doing our best to keep Manhattan informed – which is why we’ve been putting out our COVID-19 newsletter (sign up here!).

 This crisis has placed how we feed ourselves and our families front and center in all of our minds.
 This post compiles information from our newsletter to help keep you posted on the resources and information available to you, what we’re doing to help, and opportunities to help your community get through all of this while keeping food on the table.